Fast - Teichroeb Ancestry

 Children:

 320 i.
-Gottfried Schapansky 385 (born 29 April 1696 in Thiensdorf, Elbing Region, Polish-Lithuanian Commonwealth - died after 1741 in Polish-Lithuanian Commonwealth).
+Gottfried Schapansky 378 (born on 29 Apr 1696 in Thiensdorf, Elbing Region, Polish-Lithuanian Commonwealth - died after 1741 in Polish-Lithuanian Commonwealth).
 Gottfried married an unknown person.

 ii.
 Catharina Schapansky was born in 1697 in Thiensdorf, Elbing Region, Polish-Lithuanian Commonwealth.